chriskrycho/v5.chriskrycho.com/site/journal/2023/Wizardry Frontier.md

 ---

+One way of describing the history of programming languages over the past 75 years is: They have steadily raised the baseline of what “normal” programmers can express in their languages.
+I say “steadily” and not “consistently” because there have been plenty of false starts along the way and many a popular language that is a sidestep at best.
+Even so, “steadily” captures the reality well.
+We can and occasionally still do write machine code or assembly, when appropriate.
+In general, though, we tend to write at a level of abstraction that would have been astonishing to the first few generations of programmers, courtesy of advances in programming language design *and* implementation.
+That is, advanced type systems *and* high-performance garbage collectors, safe dynamic programming *and* <abbr title="just-in-time (compilers)">JIT</abbr>s—and so on.[^1]

-Niko Matsakis just published a post in which he [floated some Rust design axioms](https://smallcultfollowing.com/babysteps/blog/2023/12/07/rust-design-axioms/?utm_source=Chris%20Krycho%20sent%20me).
-If you are interested in either Rust or programming language design in general, I think it is worth your time.
+Consider this recent post from Niko Matsakis, [floating some Rust design axioms](https://smallcultfollowing.com/babysteps/blog/2023/12/07/rust-design-axioms/?utm_source=Chris%20Krycho%20sent%20me).
+(If you are interested in either Rust or programming language design in general, I think it is worth your time.)
 Here, I want to pick up on a contrast he introduces between two axioms:

 > Consider reliability: that is a core axiom of Rust, no doubt, but is it the most important?
 I would argue it is not.
 If it were, we wouldn’t permit unsafe code, or at least not without a safety proof.
 I think our core axiom is actually that Rust [is] meant to be used, and used for building a particular kind of program.…
 >